dart-lang/homebrew-dart/README.md

 Tip: Once installed, homebrew will print the path to the Dart SDK.
 Use this path to configure Dart support in your IDE (like WebStorm).

-For web developers, we highly recommend Dartium:
+For web developers, we highly recommend Dartium and content shell:

 ```
-brew install dartium
+brew install dart --with-dartium --with-content-shell
 brew linkapps
 ```